Military use of children in World War II: Hitler Youth

 Huge numbers of underage males were removed from school in early 1945, and sent on what were essentially suicide missions.
 Hitler Youth activities often included learning to throw grenades and dig trenches, bayonet drills and escaping under barbed wire under pistol fire; the boys were encouraged to find these activities exhilarating and exciting.
 The Hitler Youth was essentially an army of fit, young Germans that Hitler had created, trained to fight for their country.
 They had the "choice" either to follow Nazi party orders or to face trial with the possibility of execution.

 The boys of Hitler Youth first saw action following the British air raids in Berlin in 1940.
 Later, in 1942, the Wehrertüchtigungslager or WEL (Defense Strengthening Camps) were created in Germany; they were designed to train Hitler Youth boys aged 16–18.
 They learned how to handle German infantry weaponry, including hand grenades, machine guns and hand pistols.
 By 1943, Hitler Youth boys were facing the forces of Britain, the United States and USSR.

 Even younger boys from the ages of 10–14 years could be involved in the Hitler Youth movement, under the Deutsches Jungvolk.

 Girls were also involved in Hitler Youth Operations, although in a limited capacity, through the Bund Deutscher Mädel (BDM, the League of German Girls).
 Avoiding direct armed conflict, their primary role was to produce healthy, racially pure baby boys.
 They were also required to run 60 metres in 14 seconds, throw a ball at least 12 metres, march for 2 hours and swim 100 metres.

 SS Youth Division

 Towards the end of the war, the Germans established an entire SS Panzer Division with the majority of its recruits being 16- and 17-year-old boys from the Hitler Youth brigades.
 In the 1st Battalion over 65% were under 18 years old, and only 3% were over 25.
 There were more than 10,000 boys in this division.

-The 12th SS Panzer Division of the Hitlerjugend was established later in World War II as Germany suffered more casualties, and more young people "volunteered", initially as reserves, but soon joined front line troops.
+The 12th SS Panzer Division Hitlerjugend was established later in World War II as Germany suffered more casualties, and more young people "volunteered", initially as reserves, but soon joined front line troops.
 These children saw extensive action and were among the fiercest and most effective German defenders in the Battle of Berlin.
 In the battle of the Normandy beaches, the division suffered 60% casualties, most of whom were teenagers.